LPD-EPFL/ubft-artifacts/README.md

 By running the experiments, you should be able to reproduce the numbers shown in:
 * **Figure 4**: End-to-end latency of different applications when either not replicated or replicated via Mu and uBFT’s fast path.
 * **Figure 5**: Median end-to-end latency for different request sizes of an unreplicated no-op application, as well as its latency when replicated with Mu, uBFT and MinBFT.
+* **Figure 6**: Decomposition of the latency of UBFT's fast and slow paths.
 * **Figure 7**: Median latency of multiple non-equivocation mechanisms for different message sizes.
-* **Figure 9**: uBFT's tail latency for different TCB tails t and different request sizes of 64B and 2KiB.
+* **Figure 8**: uBFT's tail latency for different TCB tails t and different request sizes of 64B and 2KiB.
-* **Table 2**: uBFT replica and disaggregated memory usage for different TCB tails t and different request sizes.
+* **Table 2**: uBFT replica memory usage for different TCB tails t and different request sizes.

 # Detailed instructions